DIY Ikea Hack: Easy Woven Cane Nightstand

 This project is sponsored by Arrow Fasteners.
 For my full sponsorship and disclosure policy, click here.

-We really needed a nightstand, but I don’t have time to build one from scratch right now.
-So, I turned a $40 RAST Dresser from Ikea into the caned webbing nightstand of my (literal & figurative) dreams.
+We really needed a nightstand, but I didn’t have time to build one from scratch.
+So, I turned a $60 RAST Dresser from Ikea into the caned webbing nightstand of my (literal & figurative) dreams.

 Here’s what it looked like before: